| Code |

 Learning outcomes |

-The curricular unit will focus on local and regional finances with the main objectives of acquiring skills to understand the evolution, functions and articulation between different levels of public and particularly regional and local financial decision making.
-The ability to understand the discussion of the legal framework (regional finance law and local finance law) as well as its consequences for the central government budget and the budgets of regional and local administrations is also intended.
+The course module will focus on local and regional finance, with the primary objectives of equipping students with the skills to understand the development, functions and interrelationships between the different levels of public financial decision-making, particularly at the regional and local levels.
+It also aims to develop the ability to understand and discuss the legal framework (the Regional Finance Act and the Local Finance Act), as well as its implications for the central government budget and the budgets of regional and local authorities.

 |